 When bringing a medical malpractice claim against a negligent healthcare provider, the plaintiff (injured party) must present sufficient evidence to show that the defendant (healthcare provider) breached their duty of care and caused the plaintiff to suffer an injury.
 Our Birth Injury Lawyers in Georgia have handled cases against major hospitals.

-Four Elements of Medical Negligence in a Birth Injury Case
+What Are Four Elements of Medical Negligence in a Birth Injury Case?

 When a child and their family have been affected by sub-standard medical care, pursuing a medical malpractice lawsuit against the negligent doctor, hospital, nurse or other medical professional can help them recover compensation to cover the cost of their child's current and lifelong needs.
 If you decide to file a birth injury claim, your Georgia Birth Injury Attorney will have the burden of presenting evidence to prove that your child's birth injury was caused by medical malpractice.